 Vuly has a range of AS/NZS compliant kids bike helmets for sale

 Make sure everything on your child’s bike is working.
 Just like a car and checking your hazard lights, brakes and mirrors are in working order, the same should be done with a kids bike.
 Make sure the handlebars turn the wheels without any issues, the brakes are working, the wheels are inflated and the drive train runs smoothly.

 Ensuring your kids have high visibility is important if they’re on a shared path or trail.
 You can do this by adding reflectors to your kid's bike, adding front and rear bike lights and having them wear colours that stand out - this includes the colour of their helmet.
 Having them stand out helps other riders or drivers avoid them.

 Separate from wearing bright or easy to see colours, it’s important to check that your kids aren’t wearing anything that can get caught in the drivetrain or wheels.
 This can include loose clothing like pants, drawstrings, scarves, shoelaces and backpack straps.

 Their choice of footwear is also important to maintain grip on the pedals.
 Flip flops, sandals and cleats are generally not ideal as they can often be hard to grip onto the pedals.
 Most importantly, don’t let your kids ride barefoot!

 Our range of mountain bikes are popular amongst adventure-seeking riders and often used on off-road trails.
 On top of the usual safety consideration listed above, there is a whole new list of mountain bike safety things to consider.

 Venturing off-road with a kids mountain bike can get pretty messy, often being muddy with debris when they ride.
 To help protect your kid’s eyes from foreign objects and debris, it is highly recommended that they wear safety goggles.

-To protect your child’s body from falls or mountain bike accidents, elbow, knee and shin pads/guards should be worn.
+To protect your child’s body from falls or mountain bike accidents, elbow and knee pads/guards should be worn.